torte71/tmteststuff/armbian-mainline-image.md

   * Packages and files of the Makerbase/Sovol additions can be found in "/root/" for easy install/deinstall using dpkg.
     The sources for these packages can be found in "/root/sources/"

-Settings you might want to change (or at least know):
+## Settings you might want to change (or at least know)

+### Login passwords

   * Password for user "root": `makerbase`
   * Password for user "mks": `makerbase`
   * Location/Timezone: Europe/Germany

+### Timezone

 To change the timezone, execute `sudo armbian-config` and select "Personal" and then "Timezone" (or use `tzselect`).

+### Expand filesystem size

+If you flash the ready image to an eMMC card bigger than 8GB, it will still only use the first 8GB of that card, the rest is unused.

+To expand the filesystem that it uses the full size of the eMMC card:
+  - Log into the device using ssh/putty
+  - Execute `sudo /usr/lib/armbian/armbian-resize-filesystem`

+### Language

 The language has to be changed in KlipperScreen, Mainsail and Fluidd separately.